cxzhang4/seminar-CoDA/ClusterDE/seminar_paper-ClusterDE-custom/seminar_paper-ClusterDE.typ

       affiliation: [LMU Munich],
       email: [carson.zhang\@campus.lmu.de] ),
     ),
   abstract: [In typical differential expression analysis, a clustering algorithm is applied to scRNA-seq data, and then a differential expression test is conducted in order to identify genes that are differentially expressed between the clusters.
 However, this procedure constitutes "double dipping", as it first clusters the data to identify cell types, and then uses those same clusters to identify cell-type marker genes.
-This leads to an inflated FDR for DE genes.
-Song et al.~\(2023) propose ClusterDE, a post-clustering DE method that controls the FDR of DE genes.
+This leads to an inflated FDR for DE genes. #cite(<Song2023>) propose ClusterDE, a post-clustering DE method that controls the FDR of DE genes.
 ClusterDE generates a synthetic null dataset that preserves the structure of the real data, computes differences between this null dataset and the real data, then performs FDR control on the results.
 Simulations and real data analysis demonstrate that ClusterDE controls the FDR and identifies cell-type marker genes as top DE genes, successfully distinguishing them from housekeeping genes.

 ],
-  font: ("garamond",),
   fontsize: 11pt,
   toc: true,
   toc_title: [Table of contents],